lmanul/424/index.md

-be responsible forth deposit of all moneys and other valuable effects in the. name of the Board of Managers, or the managing agent, in such depositories as may from time to time be designated by the Board of Managers, and he shall,in general, perform ali the duties incident to the office of treasurer of a stock corporation organized under the Business Corporation Law of the State of New York.
+be responsible forth deposit of all moneys and other valuable effects in the. name of the Board of Managers, or the managing agent, in such depositories as may from time to time be designated by the Board of Managers, and he shall,in general, perform all the duties incident to the office of treasurer of a stock corporation organized under the Business Corporation Law of the State of New York.